Vista, California Therapists

 Mental Illness Risk Factors

-There are many elements that come together to shape an issue like mental illness, especially in a state as large and varied as California.
-However, it is possible to focus on an area like Vista to analyze the local issues which contribute to the state’s overall problem.
+Many elements come together to shape an issue like mental illness, especially in a state as large and varied as California.
+However, it is possible to focus on an area like Vista to analyze the local issues that contribute to the state’s overall problem.

 Poverty

 As previously stated, Vista has a relatively high poverty rate.
 Poverty and mental illness commonly coexist, and it isn’t uncommon for one to contribute to the other.
-In fact, the rate of mental illness in residents of San Diego was 5% in 2014, while that percentage was 8% in low-income residents.
+The rate of mental illness in residents of San Diego was 5% in 2014, while that percentage was 8% in low-income residents.

 Severe mental illness can prevent the sufferer from being able to work enough or even at all, leading to poverty.
 On the other hand, the continued stress of being in poverty can be enough to trigger mental illnesses such as depression and anxiety.
 Put the two together and you can end up with a vicious cycle, in which one is too ill to work and too poor to afford the treatment to get better.